Washington, DC—Bipartisan legislation cosponsored by Rep.

 Washington, DC—After the House passed 38 opioid-related bills this week, Rep. Tulsi Gabbard (HI-02) called on Congress to build on this progress and pass the Opioid Crisis Accountability Act of 2018 (H.R.
 5782).

-Washington, DC—Today, Hawai‘i’s Congressional Delegation urged President Donald Trump to act swiftly on Governor David Ige’s request for a presidential disaster declaration for areas on Hawai‘i Island impacted by the ongoing Kilauea Volcano eruptions.
+Washington, DC—Today, Hawai‘i’s Congressional Delegation urged President Donald Trump to act swiftly on Governor David Ige’s request for individual assistance from the Federal Emergency Management Agency (FEMA) for Hawai‘i Island residents whose homes have been lost or damaged due to the ongoing Kilauea Volcano eruptions.

 In The News